 Listening – this is something which I learned from Paul’s Klipp presentations.
 Letting others say what they have to say is probably one of the best ways to improve the way they think.
 We are great thinkers but we are often not thinking well because the environment does not allow us to do it well.
 There are two things which you need to do if you want to be a good listener:

 - Stop thinking about talking

-Both seems to be easy but in fact, they are not.
-I will not tell you more about it because Olaf Lewitz already wrote a great summary of this presentation made by Paul at Agile Lean Europe 2014.
-If you want to learn more read the articles and look for opportunities to see Paul talking about this topic at various conferences and events around the world.
+Both seem to be easy, but in fact, they are not.
+If you want to learn more, read the articles and look for opportunities to see Paul talking about this topic at various conferences and events around the world.